aoi-ue/CAndCPlusPlus/README.md

 - [x] ~~initialize C and basic set up~~

 ### Resources to research work 🤔

+- [ ] Write a code example on Tree Rotation and Promotion and AVL

 - [ ] Prepare for concurrency and concurrent programming with MulitThreads and Cores